mubaidr/vue-swimlane/README.md

 # vue-text-slider
-An Image Slider with Vue.js
+An Text Slider with Vue.js